senabIsShort/TK-RbAM/README.md

-# Ternary Kialo RBAM (TK-RbAM)
+# Ternary Kialo RbAM (TK-RbAM)

-Ternary Kialo RBAM (TK-RbAM) is a dataset for Relation-based Argument Mining (RbAM) comprising pairs of arguments from the most active and best ranked Kialo.com debates.
+Ternary Kialo RbAM (TK-RbAM) is a dataset for Relation-based Argument Mining (RbAM) comprising pairs of arguments from the most active and best ranked Kialo.com debates.

 The pairs are categorized as either `support`, `attack` or `neutral`.